maximehiez/maxime365/src/content/blog/english/2025-12-08-exchange-how-to-setup-calendar-sharing-between-tenants.md

 ##### Conclusion
 Implementing calendar availability sharing is a great option for organizations with simple collaboration needs across other Microsoft 365 environments.
 This feature simplifies meeting scheduling and improves collaboration between users.
 However, this approach is just a first step toward deeper integration.
-When two organizations have more complex needs (*B2B Collaboration*), the *Multi-Tenant Organization* (*MTO*) concept goes far beyond simple availability sharing: access to resources between tenants, a unified experience, and more.
+When two organizations have more complex needs (*B2B Collaboration*), the *Multi-Tenant Organization* (*MTO*) concept goes far beyond simple availability sharing : access to resources between tenants, a unified experience, and more.
 We will explore this option in a future article.<br/><br/>
 You now know how to configure calendar sharing in Exchange Online.

 ---